yuriever/Yurie-Math/Kernel/Usage.md

 <!-- Simplify.wl -->

-* `#!wl freeze` - freeze[pattern, operation, level][expr]: freeze subexpressions matching the pattern, then perform the operation and unfreeze.
-The supported transformation rules are: _->Positive, _->Negative, _->{_,_}.
-The default operation is Simplify.
+* `#!wl freeze` - freeze[pattern, operation, level][expr]: freeze subexpressions matching the pattern, then perform the operation and unfreeze. freeze[pattern->transform, operation, level][expr]: freeze subexpressions matching the pattern, then perform the operation and unfreeze.
+Value[pattern->transform]: _->Positive, _->Negative, _->{_,_}.
+Default[operation]: Simplify.
+Default[level]: Infinity.

 * `#!wl freezeNegative` - freezeNegative[pattern, operation, level][expr]: variant of freeze with Negative as the default transformation.

 * `#!wl focus` - focus[pattern, operation, level][expr]: apply the operation to the arguments of functions with the specified heads.
-The default operation is Simplify.
+If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Default[operation]: Simplify.

 * `#!wl fracFocus` - fracFocus[operation, level][expr]: apply the operation to fractions (expressions containing negative powers).
-The default operation is Simplify.
+If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Default[operation]: Simplify.

 * `#!wl fracReduce` - fracReduce[operation, factor][expr]: multiply the factor to the numerator and denominator, then apply the operation separately to them.
-The default operation is Simplify.
-The default factor is 1.
+Default[operation]: Simplify.
+Default[factor]: 1.

 * `#!wl powerFocus` - powerFocus[operation, level][expr]: apply the operation to the base and exponent of power factors.
-The default operation is Simplify.
+If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Default[operation]: Simplify.

 * `#!wl powerBaseFocus` - powerBaseFocus[operation, level][expr]: apply the operation to the base of power factors only.
-The default operation is Simplify.
+If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Default[operation]: Simplify.

 * `#!wl powerExponentFocus` - powerExponentFocus[operation, level][expr]: apply the operation to the exponent of power factors only.
-The default operation is Simplify.
+If level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Default[operation]: Simplify.

-* `#!wl powerSeparate` - powerSeparate[baseP][expr]: separate the product expression into power factors and non-power factors. baseP specifies the pattern of power bases to match.
+* `#!wl powerSeparate` - powerSeparate[baseP][expr]: separate the product expression into power factors and non-power factors. baseP: specify the pattern of power bases to match.

-* `#!wl powerBaseTogether` - powerBaseTogether[baseP, basePreservedP, baseExpandedP][expr]: take together the bases of power factors. baseP specifies which bases to combine. basePreservedP specifies which bases to preserve. baseExpandedP specifies which bases to expand manually.
+* `#!wl powerBaseTogether` - powerBaseTogether[baseP, basePreservedP, baseExpandedP][expr]: take together the bases of power factors. baseP: specify the bases to combine. basePreservedP: specify the bases to preserve. baseExpandedP: specify the bases to expand manually.
+To skip baseP/basePreservedP, use All/None.

-* `#!wl powerExpand` - powerExpand[baseP, basePreservedP, baseExpandedP][expr]: combine power bases using powerBaseTogether, then expand power factors, and finally simplify power exponents. baseP specifies which bases to combine. basePreservedP specifies which bases to preserve. baseExpandedP specifies which bases to expand manually.
+* `#!wl powerExpand` - powerExpand[baseP, basePreservedP, baseExpandedP][expr]: combine power bases using powerBaseTogether, then expand power factors, and finally simplify power exponents. baseP: specify the bases to combine. basePreservedP: specify the bases to preserve. baseExpandedP: specify the bases to expand manually.
+To skip baseP/basePreservedP, use All/None.

 * `#!wl powerExponentCollect` - powerExponentCollect[powers...][expr]: collect and combine power factors with common exponents.
-The default is to try to collect all power factors.
+Default[]: try to collect all power factors.

-* `#!wl trigPhaseReduce` - trigPhaseReduce[vars..][expr]: reduce phase factors in trigonometric functions using periodicity. vars specifies the variables to consider for periodicity.
+* `#!wl trigPhaseReduce` - trigPhaseReduce[vars..][expr]: reduce phase factors in trigonometric functions using periodicity. vars: specify the variables to consider for periodicity.

 * `#!wl deltaReduce` - deltaReduce[expr]: reduce the Dirac delta function and its derivatives in the expression.